 Dreams Never End: A New Order Retrospective

-Listen to the playlist on the streaming service of your choice.
+Click below to listen to the playlist on the streaming service of your choice as you read along.

 In the summer of 1980, Bernard Sumner, Peter Hook, and Stephen Morris were dealing with the sudden loss of their leader, singer, and band.
 Ian Curtis’ suicide was especially painful given the band seemed on the cusp of gaining a larger audience, especially with the planned North American tour.
 The trio understandably took some time to gather themselves and assess their options.
 As much as the entire band contributed to their distinctive sound – indeed each player had a unique approach to their instrument – Curtis had been the driver of Joy Division’s creative force.
 He had helped the band find and refine their sound, and of course provided the compelling lyrics and now brand-defining vocals.
 Who were they and what would they be without him?